phud-eppu/scene-based-to-objects-based-conversion/README.md

-This is REAPER JSFX Effect.
-Install it in your REAPER Effects folder.
+This are REAPER JSFX Effects.
+Install them in your REAPER Effects folder.